aquilesC/aquiles.me/content/basic competences that define scientific literacy.md

 These different skills fit perfectly the ideas if [[Curiosity-driven education]], by [[science education should be method-oriented]].

 Although the different steps seem reasonable, I am completely missing the trigger.
 How can we experiment if we don't have a question.
-This is one of the biggest concerns I have: [[ideas are born through interaction with the world]]
+This is one of the biggest concerns I have: [[ideas are born through interaction with the world]].

+The competences are measured through [[standardized educational tests]].
+Through this tests it is possible to know that, at least in Latin America, [[science education outputs correlate with socioeconomic level]] and that [[university students perform poorly in basic science tests]].